arturmpinho/Dusty-Lantern/bugs.md

 Being all the rest exactly the same, the order is not being created in a duplicate manner.

-### Start/End date times and images are not being populated on editing the auctions and editing products respectively
+### Start/End date times are not being populated on editing the auctions
+TBF

+### Uploaded Images are not being recognized by the editing product form
 TBF

 ### Unselect checkbox to save user's info during checkout is not preventing overwriting the user data in the DB.